IBM 1360: Description

 Data was stored on small 35 by 70 mm cards of stiff film known as chips, each one holding 32 data "frames" in a 4 x 8 array.
 Each frame contained 492 lines of about 420 bits each, 0s written as a black-clear pattern, and 1s as a clear-black (using Manchester encoding).
-In total each chip held about 6.6 megabits.
+In total, each chip held about 6.6 megabits.
 Chips were delivered in plastic boxes known as cells, each holding 32 chips.
 For delivery, ten cells were stacked, wrapped in a lightproof plastic wrapper, and then placed in a box.
 Boxes of cells were loaded into a hopper on the 1365 Photo-Digital Recorder unit, which would cut off the wrapper and drop the cells into a queue.
-When a cell reached the head of the queue it was removed and opened, chips being pulled out one at a time as needed.
+When a cell reached the head of the queue, it was removed and opened, chips being pulled out one at a time as needed.

 Data was written to the chips using an electron gun, similar to the operation of a television tube.
 Sensors and magnets on either side of the chip holder automatically focused the beam and corrected for focus as the filament wore down through use.
 The gun had eight filaments instead of one, automatically rotating a new one into position as needed to allow it to work for extended periods before replacement.
-After the chip had been written it was moved to an automated photo processing system similar to those found at camera shops; the chip was dipped into a series of liquid-filled stations to develop, and then pulled out to dry.
+After the chip had been written, it was moved to an automated photo processing system similar to those found at camera shops; the chip was dipped into a series of liquid-filled stations to develop, and then pulled out to dry.

 Flaws on the film, impossible to avoid, were addressed to some degree through the use of complex error correction codes, which used up about 30% of the overall storage capacity – thus in each line in a frame only 300 bits were user data, the remainder being used for data redundancy.
 This resulted in about 4.7 Mbit of usable space in a 6.6 Mbit chip.
 Error correction could correct for minor imperfections, but not for larger problems or bad developing, so after developing the chips were immediately passed to the 1364 Photo-Digital Reader to ensure they worked.
-A non-working chip was automatically discarded and another one made to replace it while the data was still in memory.
+A non-working chip was automatically discarded, and a replacement was made while the data was still in memory.